lakshya46jain/my_spot/database/README.md

-# MySpot Database
+# Database Setup

-This repository stores the MySQL schema and setup files for the MySpot project.
+This folder contains the MySQL schema and setup files for the MySpot project.

 ## Files
-- `schema.sql` - creates the schema and tables
+- `schema.sql` - Creates the database schema and tables
-- `seed.sql` - optional sample data
+- `seed.sql` - Optional sample data for testing

-## How to use
+## How to Use

 1. Open MySQL Workbench
 2. Open `schema.sql`
 3. Run the script to create the database
-4. Optionally run `seed.sql`
+4. (Optional) Open and run `seed.sql` to insert sample data

-(Open the SQL files in MySQL Workbench and hit the lightning bolt)
+Note: Click the lightning bolt icon in MySQL Workbench to execute the scripts.